 3. Next, you’ll need to follow our Connecting MetaMask to BNB Smart Chain guide.
 This will involve adding a Customer RPC with the following details:

 Once you’ve successfully followed the tutorial, return to step 4 here.

-4. Connecting your Nano Ledger to your computer and then open your device’s Binance Smart Chain app.
-You can do this by searching for the Binance Smart Chain icon and simultaneously pressing both of your Nano Ledger’s buttons.
+4. Connecting your Nano Ledger to your computer and then open your device’s BNB Smart Chain app.
+You can do this by searching for the BNB Smart Chain icon and simultaneously pressing both of your Nano Ledger’s buttons.